-Kathy Morris begins her 23rd season as head coach of the Adrian College women’s basketball team.
+Kathy Morris begins her 24th season as head coach of the Adrian College women’s basketball team.
 She is the all-time wins leader in school history (242), passing Nancy Walsh on December 8, 2012 in a win over Kalamazoo (73-62).
-Morris beginning this season is also now the longest-tenured women’s basketball coach in school history.
+Morris is also the longest-tenured women’s basketball coach in school history.

 One of Morris’ most successful campaigns came in 2002, when the Bulldogs finished third in the conference (9-5) with a 17-10 overall record.
 In the 2002 MIAA Tournament, Adrian defeated Saint Mary’s in the opening round before falling to Kalamazoo in the semifinals.
 Morris coached a First-Team All MIAA player (RaSheida Edwards), a Second-Team MIAA player (Sarah Vincke) and two honorable mention players (Lisa Butts, Annie Morton).